gd-programming/gd.docs/docs/endpoints/uploadFriendRequest20.md

 **gdw** - 0

-**comment** - The comment sent with the friend request encoded with [Base 64](/topics/encryption/base64), defaults to nothing if left out
+**comment** - The comment sent with the friend request encoded with [Base64](/docs/topics/encryption/base64.md), defaults to nothing if left out

 ## Response